 Re: Police Perjury

-Judicial notice is requested per evidence rule 201(d) of facts not subject to reasonable dispute.
-Information is supplied in the attached exhibits
+Judicial notice is requested per evidence rule 201(d) of facts not subject to reasonable dispute. because it can be accurately and readily determined from these sources

 Los Angeles Times, February 11, 1996 Law Enforcement column: “Has the Drug War Created an Officer Liars’ Club?” page M1, by Joseph D. McNamara former police chief of Kansas City and San Jose